-and in a pull over with shaping in back that raises the rear neckline.
+and in a pullover with shaping in the back that raises the rear neckline.
 Some of the early patterns were executed with front/ back and both sleeves sharing equal measurements and slopes

 Hand knitters are probably familiar with Elizabeth Zimmermann and her daughter, Meg Swansen.
 Handknitting with Meg Swansen 1995, and Elizabeth Zimmermann’s Knitting workshop 1981, Knitting around 1989, Knitting without tears 1971 are classical references that include information on yoke creation, including these guidelines

-In drafting your own patterns and partnering with someone, a tape measure or string can be laid on shoulder line, etc. for an idea as to preferred placement and measurement.
-Necklines finished by bound off stitches whether machine or hand knit, do not stretch, so measuring your head with something that does not as well gives you a guideline.
+In drafting your own patterns and partnering with someone, a tape measure or string can be laid on the shoulder line, etc. for an idea as to preferred placement and measurement.
+Necklines finished by bound-off stitches whether machine or hand-knit, do not stretch, so measuring your head with something that does not as well gives you a guideline.
 Yokes end in open stitches, so the thing to consider there is what method is used to finish the neckline and its own stretch factor after bind off.
-Hand knitters have the added benefit of splitting the work on 2 circulars and trying on the sweater or its pieces on while in progress to double check fit.
+Hand knitters have the added benefit of splitting the work onto 2 circulars and trying on the sweater or its pieces on while in progress to double check fit.

 Japanese designers began to publish patterns that often included yokes that were constructed on the top of the drop shoulder line, with the back yoke placed higher than on the front.
 Such yokes also began to be represented in stepped figures showing decreases.
 In the round calculations are gauge based, not relying on the pi formula.

 modified raglan for higher placement of yoke on the back of the body